Nizamuddin Auliya: Key beliefs

 Nizamuddin did not much bother about the theoretical aspects of Sufism, believing rather that it were the practical aspects that counted, as it was anyway not possible to describe the diversified mystical experiences called spiritual states or stations which a practicing Sufi encountered.
-He discouraged the demonstration of Keramat and emphasised that it was obligatory for the Auliya to hide the ability of Keramat from the commoners.
+He discouraged the demonstration of Karamat and emphasised that it was obligatory for the Auliya to hide the ability of Keramat from the commoners.
 He also was quite generous in accepting disciples.
 Usually whoever came to him saying that he wanted to become a disciple was granted that favour.
 This resulted in him being always surrounded by people from all strata of society.